Chiropractic for Pain Relief

 While no pain relief approach is 100% successful for every person, chiropractic treatments have historically received a great deal of criticism.
 Some of the criticism may be based on false assumptions or anecdotes.
 Nonetheless, the most commonly mentioned critiques include:

-- Lack of research and quality studies that prove effectiveness
+– Lack of research and quality studies that prove the effectiveness

-- Less years of medical training for chiropractors than traditional M.Ds
+– Fewer years of medical training for chiropractors than traditional M.Ds

 – A higher propensity of documented fraud than in other health care professions

 Many medical doctors actually do agree that chiropractic adjustments may be a good form of pain relief for the right pain conditions – particularly acute pain in the lower back and some types of neck pain.
 However, there is a great deal of criticism for the studies done in the past to provide evidence of the efficacy of chiropractic treatments for other pain conditions.
 As well, many critics would say that the most important factor in the usefulness of chiropractic treatments is not the nature of chiropractic as a profession, but the skill and sensibility of the particular chiropractor providing such treatment.
 There seem to be vast differences among service providers, and medical professionals who advocate chiropractic treatment caution about choosing the right chiropractor.

 Today, chiropractors are the third-largest group of health care providers, after physicians and dentists, who treat patients directly.
 AMA policy now states that it is ethical for physicians not only to associate professionally with chiropractors but also to refer patients to them for diagnostic or therapeutic services.
 Opinions are definitely changing.